PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 After recovering his breath, Kim moved up alongside his sister.
-Tom acknowledged him, her train of thought evaporating with the eye contact.
+Tom acknowledged him, he was ready for trouble.
+Her train of thought evaporating with his eye contact.

 They walked towards the village at a slow pace, absorbing everything, every sight, sound and smell: dogs, geese, carts and horses, stacks of things by the buildings, sacks of things by the stacks.
 Smoke and banging, suddenly a shout, but nothing to do with them.
 And then the people – how they were dressed: everyone had good boots or clogs.
 Tom gave her own boots a quick look.
 Pride surged through her with a dawning thought: she was fitting in.